“The inferior man conquers others, the superior man conquers himself.” Dhammapada

 One of the reasons I’m sitting here writing this is that my own self-discipline has been lagging of late.
 Just thinking about writing this post has already resulted in some improvement.
 I’m still far from being a paragon of discipline and self restraint but my ongoing efforts have at least prevented me from sliding into an even worse chaos of overindulgence and excess.

-Even though I haven’t been particularly successful at it, I do consider myself something of an authority on self-discipline.
-I’ve spent an inordinate amount of time and energy attempting to tame what looks to be an especially errant and unruly nature.
+Having spent an inordinate amount of time and energy attempting to tame what looks to be an especially errant and unruly nature, I consider myself something of an authority on self-discipline.

-What follows are some basic strategies — mainly from what I’ve learned through my own efforts at self-discipline, along with a little research.
+What follows are some basic strategies I’ve learned through my own (ongoing) efforts at self-discipline, along with a little research.

 WRITE IT DOWN